Dogs Eating Dogs: Critical reception

 Dogs Eating Dogs received generally positive reviews from music critics.
 Scott Heisel of Alternative Press gave it a pre-release review of high acclaim saying it is "just as strong if not stronger than anything on Neighborhoods."
 Keagan Ilvonen of AbsolutePunk stated that the EP is "a refreshing but yet an exciting point in their career.
 They aren’t afraid to experiment and fail, while still continuing on with the legacy they've created.
 While the EP isn't the best material of the band's career, it shows a promising future that looked ever so bleak just a mere three years ago.
 If the band continues on this path, they are sure to please not only their fans, but also themselves as they age".
 Allmusic writer Gregory Heaney said the EP "will surprise anyone who might have tuned out after 'All the Small Things' dominated the airwaves, but given the newfound maturity in their sound, the change is one that's both expected and welcomed."
 Kerrang! writer Paul Travers said "the overall effect is one of a versatile, diffuse, but somehow far more focused collection of songs than were present on Neighborhoods.
 Added with those elements of their classic sound and what we have here is a stopgap EP that promises even greater things ahead for blink-182."
+Chris Payne of Billboard referred to the EP as "underrated."

-In 2013, Chris Payne of Billboard referred to the EP as "underrated."
+Retrospective reviews remain positive.
+In 2023, on the eve of the release of the band's ninth album One More Time..., Yang-Yi Goh of GQ devoted an article to praising the EP, which he felt "easily ranks as the most overlooked and underrated entry in the band’s discography [...]
+Dogs Eating Dogs painted an exhilarating new way forward for Blink—and then the band fell apart a couple years later and it never fully came to fruition."